LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 1. Tap on `New repository secret` and add each of the 6 <code>Secrets</code>
     * You will notices the New secret dialog looks a little different
-    * As soon as you click on the Name* Box, the 6 Secret Names show up as a dropdown as shown in the graphic below
+    * As soon as you click on the Name* Box, the 6 Secret Names may show up as a dropdown as shown in the graphic below
     * Select each one in turn and paste the secret value into the Secret* box and hit Add secret
+    * If they do not appear in a dropdown, enter them exactly as shown (suggest copy / paste from your text file)

     ![dialog for entering a new secret](img/repeat-secret-dialog.png){width="500"}
     {align="center"}

-Once all six <code>Secrets</code> are added, you will either to the first Action to validate your secrets.
+Once all six <code>Secrets</code> are added, you will proceed to the first Action to validate your secrets.

 ## Validate <code>Secrets</code>